ThomasJScott3/Housing-Market-Project-1/README.md

 - What is the impact of low interest rates on loan quality overall?
 - What correlations exist between low interest rates and other data points?
 - What is the impact of low interest rates on mortgage backed securities?
+- How should we change our current lending criteria given the similarity in trends leading up to the 2008 housing market correction?

 ### Executive Summary of Findings
 What we found is that [we now have a K-shape housing boom (source: Axios)](https://www.axios.com/housing-bubble-federal-reserve-intervention-1ac8151e-d8f3-4984-af23-23414932a32b.html).
-As we will attempt to show that low interest rates and have lead to soaring single-family home prices, ushering in a highly competitive housing market in which only well-heeled qualifying buyers can be competitive.
+As we will attempt to show that low interest rates and have lead to soaring single-family home prices, ushering in a highly competitive housing market in which only wealthier qualifying buyers can be competitive.
 In addition, we attempt to argue that *low interest rates correlate directly to soaring single-family housing prices*, which in turn *lead to degraded loan quality* as well as *stagnating returns for mortgage backed securities*.

 ### Part 1: Preparing the Data
 After downloading our data in CSV format from our various sources in CSV (comma separated value) format from the year 2000 through 2020.
 We then used the Pandas library to aggregate our data into a consolidated dataframe.
 Afterward, we cleaned it by dropping any null values and displaying the new dataframe to check our work.
 This portion of our project can be found in the notebook called 'DataClean.ipynb' in the solution directory.
 In addition, we reset the index several times in our 'DataAnalysis.ipynb' notebook.
 We recognize that it is duplicative, but it was a lot easier for us to call the initial combined dataframe and work with a different instance each time than worrying about alterations made to said dataframe as our code flows throughout the notebook.
 Ultimately, it comes down to individual programmming style in our opinion.